 Challenges and existing gaps:

-Despite the gains made in addressing child labor during the year, there is still an urgent need for governments to improve child labor legal frameworks and enforcement of existing child labor laws.
-Twelve countries have not yet ratified the Optional Protocol on the Involvement of Children in Armed Conflict; seven countries have not yet ratified the Optional Protocol on the Sale of Children, Child Prostitution and Child Pornography; and eight countries have not yet ratified the Palermo Protocol.
-Additionally, over a third of countries in sub-Saharan Africa still do not have hazardous work lists, and in many countries, labor laws do not cover all the sectors where children work.
+Despite the gains made in addressing child labor during the year, there is still an urgent need for governments to improve legal frameworks and enforcement of existing child labor laws.
+More than 25 percent of the countries in Sub-Saharan Africa still lack hazardous work lists, and in many countries, labor laws do not cover all of the sectors in which children work.
+In addition, of the 48 Sub-Saharan countries covered in the report, 11 (the Central African Republic, Comoros, The Gambia, Ghana, Guinea, Liberia, Mauritania, São Tomé and Príncipe, Somalia, South Sudan, and Zambia) have not yet ratified the UN CRC Optional Protocol on the Involvement of Children in Armed Conflict; 8 (Cameroon, Ghana, Kenya, Liberia, São Tomé and Príncipe, Somalia, South Sudan, and Zambia) have not ratified the UN CRC Optional Protocol on the Sale of Children, Child Prostitution and Child Pornography; and 4 (Comoros, Somalia, South Sudan, and Uganda) have not ratified the Palermo Protocol.

-Only a third of countries in Central Africa have national policies or action plans to address child labor, and national social protection policies and programs exist in only half of the countries in the region.
+More than 35 percent of the countries do not have national policies established to address child labor, and national social protection policies and programs exist in just over half of the countries in the region.
 Without social safety nets, vulnerable families may continue to rely on child labor to cope with the effects of poverty and economic shocks.
-In addition, although many countries in sub-Saharan Africa have developed social programs to address the worst forms of child labor, none of them is sufficient to address the child labor problem.
+In addition, although many countries in Sub-Saharan Africa have developed social programs to address the worst forms of child labor, none of them is sufficient to address this problem.